-GOTTLIEB LAW FIRM
+GOTTLIEB FAMILY LAW PROFESSIONAL CORPORATION

 A parenting plan which can exist within a full separation agreement or on its own, is a written agreement between parents post-separation detailing the particular ways in which each parent will care for and continue to raise their children.
 A well drafted parenting plan anticipates both, the current and future needs of the children and can also help to reduce conflict between parents by setting out clear guidelines and expectations.
 Reducing conflict is important.
 Research shows that children’s chances of coping successfully with their parents’ separation or divorce are better if their parents cooperate with each other.
 A parenting plan should have enough detail to be useful, yet sufficient flexibility to be realistic.

 Your parenting plan is a document that will affect both you and your children for years.
 It is therefore important not to rush through the process.
 It is a good idea to seek independent legal advice about your parenting plan.
-Our very experienced lawyers at Gottlieb Law Firm can help you draft a detailed parenting plan that could help prevent any future ambiguities with respect to the care and upbringing of your children.
+Our very experienced lawyers at Gottlieb Family Law can help you draft a detailed parenting plan that could help prevent any future ambiguities with respect to the care and upbringing of your children.

 The following checklist can help identify issues to consider when developing a parenting plan.
 There may be some issues in the checklist that do not apply to your situation and there may be others that are unique to your situation.